fvictor/fvictor.github.io/_posts/2018-06-03-algorithms-graphframes-spark.md

 da_coeff = combined_degrees.corr('src_degree', 'dst_degree')
 {% endhighlight %}

-We have seen how easy it is to implement the degree assortativity coefficient.
-GraphFrame is also well suited for iterative graph algorithms, as we will see in the following session.

 ## Conclusions
 We just learned how to load a graph and perform some basic analytics.
 I will show how to implement iterative algorithms using GraphFrames in future posts.
 I hope you enjoyed it!